monika2333/edu_news_pipeline/README.md

 un_pipeline_every10.ps1" -Python "C:\Path\To\python.exe" -LogDirectory "D:\logs\edu-news-10min"
   ```
   The script maintains a lock under `locks\pipeline_every10.lock` to avoid overlapping runs; optional `-ContinueOnError` keeps later steps running after a failure.
-- Continue using daily scheduling (see above) for the full crawl¡úexport pipeline, and trigger `export` on demand when you need the latest brief.
+- Continue using daily scheduling (see above) for the full crawlâ†’export pipeline, and trigger `export` on demand when you need the latest brief.

 - For ad-hoc single steps, call the CLI directly (`python -m src.cli.main summarize --limit 50`).